Ennoriel/svelte-awesome-color-picker/src/routes/sections/10-Introduction.md

 <div style="background-color: #CCFFCC; padding: 16px 0; margin-top: 32px;" >

-> This documentation is the documentation of svelte-awesome-color-picker v3.
-If you are looking to upgrate to v3, see the section [upgrade from v2 to v3](#upgrade-from-v2-to-v3).
-If you are looking for the v2 documentation, see [the v2 documentation](https://github.com/Ennoriel/svelte-awesome-color-picker/tree/v2.x.x).
+> This documentation is the documentation of svelte-awesome-color-picker v4, rewritten in Svelte 5.
+If you are looking to upgrate to v4, see the section [upgrade from v3 to v4](#upgrade-from-v3-to-v4).
+If you are looking for the v3 documentation, you may go through the markdown [files of the repo](https://github.com/Ennoriel/svelte-awesome-color-picker/tree/master/src/routes/sections).

 </div>